armelaelezaj1/Tech-Tribe/README.md

 1. Develop a user-friendly interface for profile management and career exploration.
 2. Implement skill assessment for identifying skill gaps.
 3. Design an internal job marketplace for promoting internal mobility and talent optimization.
-4. Provide analytics and insights for HR and management to support talent management decisions.

 ## Application Description:
-The Employee Skills and Career Development Platform will be a web-based application accessible to all employees within the organization.
-It will feature modules for skill profiling, assessment, job marketplace, performance feedback, and analytics.
-The platform will utilize technologies such as React for frontend development, Node.js for backend services, and MongoDB for data storage.
+Our internal Employee Skills and Career Development Platform is intended to help individuals in a business manage their skills, discover career options, and accomplish their professional objectives.
+With individualized profiles, extensive skill evaluation tools, and a dedicated job marketplace, this platform transforms talent management and fosters a culture of continuous learning and progress inside a business.

 # Roles and Tasks Distribution